Chun Li*, Jialing Zhao, Changzhong Wang and Yuhua Yao Pages 100 - 110 ( 11 )

-Adjacency matrix, Generalized PseAAC, graph, identification of DNA-binding proteins, phylogenetic analysis.
+Adjacency matrix, Generalized PseAAC, graph, identification of DNA-binding proteins, phylogenetic analysis, protein sequences.

-Department of Mathematics, Bohai University, Jinzhou 121013, Department of Mathematics, Bohai University, Jinzhou 121013, Department of Mathematics, Bohai University, Jinzhou 121013, School of Mathematics and Statistics, Hainan Normal University, Haikou 571158
+School of Mathematics and Statistics, Hainan Normal University, Haikou 571158, Department of Mathematics, Bohai University, Jinzhou 121013, Department of Mathematics, Bohai University, Jinzhou 121013, School of Mathematics and Statistics, Hainan Normal University, Haikou 571158